lanl/tardigrade-asp/README.rst

     **HEALTH WARNING**

-    **API Health Note**: The sphinx API docs are a work-in-progress.
+    The sphinx API docs are a work-in-progress.
 The doxygen API is much more useful.

 The documentation can be built with ``build_docs.sh``.
 The steps used in that shell script are repeated here.